 Informal feedback, whether of a positive nature or relating to concerns and suggested improvements, is always welcomed.
 We encourage students to provide feedback directly to the person or office to whom it relates.
-If this is not possible, students can contact Staff and Student Services or provide your feedback online through the Student Feedback Page.

 Some staff and some disciplines hold staff-student meetings during the semester to discuss student feedback.
 The feedback is gathered by student representatives.
 Typically representatives are randomly-selected, although sometimes they are elected.

 The Business School has been awarded both business and accounting program accreditation by AACSB International (the Association to Advance Collegiate Schools of Business), first in 2004 and renewed in 2009 and 2014.
 A key quality indicator is assurance of learning.